PathDB: A system for evaluating regular path queries: Declarative Query Language

-\paragraph{Path Query Pattern} A path query pattern is an expression inspired by the GQL standard~\cite{2024iso}, and consists of three main components: the \code{MATCH} clause, that indicate the path pattern, the \code{WHERE} clause, that indicate the selection conditions, and the \code{RETURN} clause, that indicates the output terms.
+The syntax of the language is based on the GQL standard~\cite{gql2024}.
+A Path Query is an expression of the form \code{MATCH} $\dots$ \code{WHERE} \dots \code{RETURN}.
+The \code{MATCH} clause defines the path pattern, the \code{WHERE} clause specifies selection conditions, and the \code{RETURN} clause determines the query output.
+A query may also include modifiers such as \code{LIMIT} to restrict the number of results.
+The specific syntax of the language is defined by the grammar included in the Appendix.